 How many potentially toxic ingredients do you smear on your skin, hair or nails on a daily basis?

-Ingredients linked to allergies, hormone disorders and cancer are found in everything from toothpaste to hair gel.
-In 2008, a study by the Environmental Working Group (EWG) found 16 chemicals from four chemical families – phthalates, triclosan, parabens and musks – in the blood and urine of 20 teen girls.
-Though many of these ingredients are banned in other countries, they are not strictly regulated in the U.S.
+An initial study by the Environmental Working Group (EWG) conducted in 2008 found 16 chemicals from four chemical families — phthalates, triclosan, parabens and musks — in the blood and urine of 20 teen girls.
+Though some of these ingredients have since been banned, some are still not strictly regulated.

-Here are five common chemicals of concern found in cosmetics and personal care products, how they affect our bodies and what you can do to avoid them.
+These chemicals and others also affect our bodies in other ways.
+Here's what you can do to avoid them.

 Health hazards: Phthalates are considered hazardous waste and are regulated as pollutants in air and water.
 Banned in Europe, chemicals in the phthalate family are known to be endocrine disruptors and carcinogens, and linked to a number of heath problems.
 Phthalate exposure is linked to a number of reproductive problems in both men and women including reproductive system birth defects, damage to sperm DNA and infertility.